bugramovic/korma.postgis/readme.md

 provide auto-complete.

 # Warning #
-korma.postgis is in no way production ready and has currently only been run with PostgreSQL 9.0/PostGIS 1.5. other versions might work, but they also might blow up in your face and even if you use PostGIS 1.5: you might want to keep your distance.
+The korma.postgis library is in no way production ready, and has currently only been run with PostgreSQL 9.0 / PostGIS 1.5.
+Other versions might work, but they also might blow up in your face and even if you use PostGIS 1.5: you might want to keep your distance.
-Not everything has been tested and most of the code was generated.
+Not everything has been tested and most of the code was auto-generated.

 # Example/excuse for an tutorial #
 ```clojure